COVESA/vehicle-edge/docker-compose/README.md

         L- config.json              // Needs to have the correct JSON Web token, to authenticate against Kuksa.Val
       ```

-- Start it without the `<run-script>` script using standalone docker-compose: `docker-compose -f docker-compose.vapp.amd64.yml --project-name vapp-platform --env-file .env -- up --build --remove-orphans`<br>
+- Start it without the `<run-script>` script using standalone docker-compose: `docker-compose -f docker-compose.edge.yml --project-name vehicle-edge-platform --env-file .env -- up --build --remove-orphans`<br>
   If you have a custom _.env_ file for your project, you can specify it using a different value for the --env-file parameter

 ## Test